According to new MC/Visa regulations, all merchants processing credit cards on their websites must be compliant to PCI-DSS standarts.

 From our experience, it is almost impossible to do if you are a small membership website owner.
 Our recommendation is simple: avoid accepting credit card data on your website.
 Use third-party solutions, like : PayPal Standart, 2Checkout.com, Worldpay.com and others similar.

-According to PCI rules, all scripts processing credit cards info must be certified for accordance with special PA DSS standarts. aMember Pro v.3 implements almost all PA DSS requirements with little exceptions (like customer info access logging, etc.).
-However, aMember Pro v.3 has not yet been certified for PA-DSS.
-We are working on aMember Pro v.4 – which is developed from scratch according to all PA-DSS requirements and it will be certified to PA-DSS.
+According to PCI rules, all scripts processing credit cards info must be certified for accordance with special PA DSS standarts. aMember Pro v.4 implements almost all PA DSS requirements with little exceptions (like customer info access logging, etc.).
+However, aMember Pro v.4 has not yet been certified for PA-DSS.